-- 24. This information builds on Scenario B and Scenario C provided above and represents the broad approach that we expect TEF panel members and B3 assessors to take when making judgements in our main regulatory contexts.
-We take the view that the approach taken in individual cases will need to consider the merits of that individual case, statistical and otherwise, so our guidance to TEF panel members and B3 assessors is expressed in broad terms and should be considered illustrative rather than prescriptive.
-TEF panel and B3 assessors will need to make subjective judgements to inform their specific approach. - 25.
-The illustrations we give in paragraphs 26 to 38 below refer to two of the main regulatory contexts in which we consider it most likely that adjustments for multiple comparisons will require careful consideration.
+24. This information builds on Scenario B and Scenario C provided above and represents the broad approach that we expect TEF panel members and B3 assessors to take when making judgements in our main regulatory contexts.
+70 We take the view that the approach taken in individual cases will need to consider the merits of that individual case, statistical and otherwise, so our guidance to TEF panel members and B3 assessors is expressed in broad terms and should be considered illustrative rather than prescriptive.
+TEF panel and B3 assessors will need to make subjective judgements to inform their specific approach.

-&lt;sup>61 We use 'B3 assessors' to describe OfS staff that may be involved in the assessment of condition B3 in any circumstances.
+70 We use 'B3 assessors' to describe OfS staff that may be involved in the assessment of condition B3 in any circumstances.